10 Tips For Helping Parents Pay For College

-10) As much as you’d like to be able to pay for more, DON’T co-sign on a student loan, DON’T take out a Parent Plus loan, DON’T take out a home equity loan, and DON’T touch your retirement savings.
+10) As much as you’d like to be able to pay for more, DON’T cosign on a student loan, DON’T take out a Parent PLUS loan, DON’T take out a home equity loan unless you absolutely understand the ramifications of each one of these.
+And under no circumstances should you touch your retirement savings.

 More related articles: